 As a general rule the more kids born per doe, the greater profit margins for the owner.
-Boer goats are polyestrous (they can breed throughout the year), they can reach sexual maturity at 5 months of age.
-A typical breeding program is to produce 3 kid crops every 2 years; meaning the does are pregnant for 5 months, nurse their kids for 3 months, and then are rebred.
+Boer goats are polyestrous (they can breed throughout the year), they can reach sexual maturity at 5 months of age, however it is generally accepted that first joining should be around 12mths of age or 50kg weight.
+Depending on management a breeding program can produce 3 kid crops every 2 years or one kidding per year may be preferred in order to maintain the Does in good condition & therefore may produce kids for more years.
 Multiple births are common and a 200% kid crop is achievable in managed herds.
 Usually first time does will have one kid, but it is possible for them to have more.
 After that, they will have an average of two kids each time.

 Weaning size is largely controlled by how much milk the mother produces, along with how long she allows each kid to nurse.
 Does weaning large kids should be kept, those weaning small to medium kids should be removed from the herd.